How to Stop your Foreclosure

 - Deed in Lieu of Foreclosure

 We normally analyze a Foreclosure with the following strategy.
-Does the home owner owe more than what the property is worth?
+Does the homeowner owe more than what the property is worth?
 If so how do we reduce it?
-If a home mortgage is substantially more than a home is worth, the home owner often needs to eventually let the house go back.
-This can be accomplished by filing an answer, discovery and bankruptcy.
-This allows the homeowner the longest period of time in the home and avoids the tax debt.
+How do we catch it up or modify the mortgage.
+If a home mortgage is substantially more than a home is worth, the homeowner often needs to eventually let the house go back.
+Letting the home go back is often best done by filing an answer, discovery, and bankruptcy.
+Defending the foreclosure allows a homeowner the longest period of time in the home and bankruptcy avoids the deficiency and tax debt.
 If the home is worth keeping, the homeowner should either obtain a modification or catch up a mortgage in a Chapter 13.

 Surrendering a home

-Homeowners can sometimes refinance in a Chapter 13 or the homeowner may obtain a mortgage modification while they are in a bankruptcy.
-However Mortgage modifications rarely leave a homeowner better off according to a study by congress.
-If a homeowner has a reasonable home and mortgage but repayment was a temporary problem they probably need to file a Chapter 13 which can allow homeowners to take up to 5 years to catch up a mortgage.
+Homeowners can sometimes refinance in Chapter 13, or the homeowner may obtain a mortgage modification while they are in bankruptcy.
+Mortgage modifications rarely leave a homeowner better off according to a study by Congress, but it does stop the foreclosure.
+If a homeowner has a reasonable home and mortgage, but repayment was a temporary problem they probably need to file a Chapter 13.
+A Chapter 13 allows homeowners to take up to 5 years to catch up a mortgage.

 Servicers may not be helpful

 Complicating all of this is the fact servicers are paid for every letter and phone call while the loan is in default.
 Servicers earn a portion of the late fees they collect.
-The longer you are in default the more they earn.
-Since the servicer earns more from loans being in default than up to date, documents are often lost or opportunities to rehabilitate the loan are often missed If you are in a foreclosure call us 502-625-0905.
+This is often 16 to 40% of your fees or payments.
+They also earn 16-40% of any trial modification payments they collect.
+The longer you are in default, the more they earn.
+Since the servicer earns more from loans being in default than up to date, documents are often lost, and opportunities to rehabilitate the loan are often missed.
+They are not working for you.
+Their attorneys represent the servicers or lenders.
+They don't represent you and they don't offer you advise against their interest.
+If you are in a foreclosure call us 502-625-0905.
 Please like us on Facebook, Google Plus, Twitter or LinkedIn and help spread the word.